marcellius33/55b0f9df8a5d3a7ffd6b54de4036486e/README.md

 # How to run the application

+1. copy .env.example to .env
-1. run `docker compose up --build` to run all services
+2. run `docker compose up --build` to run all services